doobwa/MCMC.jl/README.md

-# MCMC routines in julia
+# MCMC Routines in Julia

 In Bayesian modeling we are often faced with an unnormalized density (e.g. a posterior distribution) that we want to know about.
 A few general purpose MCMC techniques for such situations include [Metropolis-Hastings](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm), [slice sampling](https://en.wikipedia.org/wiki/Slice_sampling), and [Hamiltonian Monte Carlo](http://www.cs.toronto.edu/~radford/ftp/ham-mcmc.pdf) (HMC).

-By implementing these samplers in julia, they can be written naturally while being quite fast.
+By implementing these samplers in (Julia)[http://julialang.org], they can be written naturally while being quite fast.
 By providing a common interface across samplers, it also becomes easy to incorporate these techniques as components of larger projects.

 ## Example

-Use slice sampling to obtain a new sample x from g with a previous state of x.
-Also returns g(x) for the new value.
+Use slice sampling to obtain a new sample `x` from `g` where the previous state was `x`.
+Also returns `g(x)` for the new value.

     x,gx = slice_sampler(x,g)

 ## Comparison with R

-Consider the following two functions, where dnorm(x,mu,sigma) is the density Normal(x; mu,sigma):
+Consider the following two functions, where `dnorm(x,mu,sigma)` is the density Normal(x; mu,sigma):

     g(x) = dnorm(x,0,.5)
     h(x) = dnorm(x,-1,.35) + 2 * dnorm(x,1,.5) + 1.5 * dnorm(x,2,.25)